Caring for soils: measure, monitor, manage

-However, in the face of climate change and human activity, our soils are being degraded, putting excessive pressure on our water resources.
-Erosion disrupts the natural balance, reducing water infiltration and availability for all forms of life.
+However, in the face of climate change and human activity, our soils are being degraded.
+Erosion disrupts the natural balance, reducing water infiltration and availability for all forms of life, and decreasing the level of vitamins and nutrients in food.

 Sustainable soil management practices, such as minimum tillage, crop rotation, organic matter addition, and cover cropping, improve soil health, reduce erosion and pollution, and enhance water infiltration and storage.
 These practices also preserve soil biodiversity, improve fertility, and contribute to carbon sequestration, playing a crucial role in the fight against climate change.